5 Important Affiliate Marketing KPIs to Consider

 Incremental sales account for sales or actions that result from a marketing activity that the marketer would not have achieved had that specific marketing activity not taken place.
 In terms of affiliate marketing, incremental sales help marketers understand how many sales are driven specifically and exclusively by performance marketing channels.
 It’s important to note that because CPA and affiliate marketing generally run on a last-click attribution model, incremental sales can only be attributed to such efforts when the consumer converts on an offer connected to the CPA campaign.
 Incremental sales would not be contributed to a conversion that was influenced by a CPA campaign, but ultimately the conversion happened elsewhere.

 Also known as a chargeback rate, reversal rates can be determined by analyzing gross sales versus net sales numbers.
-If a partner has a high reversed sales rate, it could be an indication that the partner in question is not representing or marketing the brand properly to the marketer’s target audience.
-A marketer’s reversal rate could also increase if partners are driving fraudulent traffic to the campaign and your brand is not being properly protected.
+If an affiliate partner has a high reversed sales rate, it could be an indication that the affiliate in question is not representing or marketing the brand properly to the marketer’s target audience.
+A marketer’s reversal rate could also increase if affiliate partners are driving fraudulent traffic to the campaign and your brand is not being properly protected.
 Read more about how you can protect against fraudulent traffic here.

 Return on Investment and Return on Ad Spend (ROI, ROAS)